sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/beyond-getting-started/language-integration.md

 * Your sentences of propositional logic can be expressed in the familiar, plain-old C#, with the operators you would expect (e.g. `&&`, `||` and `!`).
 * Further, your rules are expressed in code that is directly integrable with domain implementations, should they exist.
 This (may turn out to be useless, but) may:
   * Provide a way of integrating the rest of your business logic (in particular, known constants) with the knowledge base.
-    For example, a knowledge base could derive known constants and their functions/predicates by enumerating an actual implementation of IEnumerable&lt;TElement&gt;.
+    For example, a knowledge base could derive functions/predicates by enumerating an actual implementation of IEnumerable&lt;TElement&gt;.
     Of course, the fact that we often only know particular things about constants doesn't mesh particularly well with having a real object graph.
     However, given that any implementation is likely to be an adapter anyway (as, for example, SCFirstOrderLogic doesn't engage with the .NET type system - more on this below), there could be a convention based thing where exceptions thrown by the implementation are classed as unknowns by the knowledge base.